Available in VPC

 Check PytorchJob status

-You can check the status of PyTorchJob using kubectl get and kubectl describe.
+You can check the status of a PyTorchJob using kubectl get and kubectl describe.

 kubectl get pytorchjob pytorch-elastic-mnist-nccl